PassKit/passkit-golang-grpc-quickstart/README.md

 __Important Disclaimer:__ _This repository is currently under development.
 Below instructions are meant as a reference for beta partners, and could be subject to changes.
 Please note that the environment mentioned in below Quickstart is our Development Environment, which should not be used in a production setting; this is purely for exploratory testing.
 Data created in our Development Environment can be purged at anytime at our discretion without notice._

-The PassKit IO SDK makes it quick and easy to create and install your branded membership passes for Apple Wallet and Google Pay.
+The PassKit Golang SDK makes it quick and easy to create and install your branded membership passes for Apple Wallet and Google Pay.

 This repository has following structure with each purpose.
 - `certs` folder is a place to store your credential files.